 Determining the Appropriate Steel Type

-Put simply, the last step in the manufacturing process will influence the final product’s application.
+When considering hot vs cold rolled steel, the last step in the manufacturing process will influence the final product’s application.
 If tolerance, surface finish, symmetry, straightness, or aesthetics are a key factor in the project’s creation, cold-rolled steel is likely the ideal choice.
 Conversely, hot-rolled steel can be used for large-scale or low-budget operations that can account for dimensional changes as it cools.

 Tolerance Variety